 How do you stop a puppy from jumping up and biting?

-Positive reinforcement is the key to training your puppy.
+Positive reinforcement is the key to training your dog not to jump and bite.
 The last thing you want to do is create an environment where she is scared of you, so stay away from training methods that cause fear.
 These include shaking cans of pennies, trying to establish dominance, or even using spray bottles.
 Instead, use methods like the treat scatter or train her to touch her nose to your hand.